Vegan Vanilla Peppermint Sugar Cookies with Candy Cane

 Step eight: Remove the chilled cookie dough from the fridge.
 Use a medium cookie scoop to create 12 even balls of dough.
 Use your hands to roll the balls into smooth round balls and then press the tops into the bowl of candy cane pieces.

-Step nine: Place 6 balls of cookie dough on the lined baking sheet, at least 2 inches apart, and then bake for 10-13 minutes. *12 minutes is my sweet spot.
+Step nine:ย Place 6 balls of cookie dough on the lined baking sheet, at least 2 inches apart, and then bake for 10-13 minutes. *12 minutes worked for me.
 Allow the cookies to cool for 10 minutes and then transfer them to a wire rack.
 Repeat for the remaining 6 cookie dough balls.

 Tips + Modifications